axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Code in Text

 Fence code in documentation.
-Use the appropriate label so Markdown properly colors all included code.
+Use the appropriate label so Markdown properly displays all included code.

 Javascript: